-Join in as we take a rocking chair from being only an oldie to a goodie.
+Join in as we learn how to reupholster and paint a rocking chair from being only an oldie to a goodie.
 If you’re just joining the 3-part series, be sure to check out part 1 here.

 - 1/2 c. hot water